Jean918/refactored-disco/README.md

 it now includes steps for github.

 Mettez en réserve les modifications sur la branche actuelle (master) en utilisant la commande.
+These Angular docs help you learn and use the Angular framework and development platform, from your first application to optimizing complex single-page applications for enterprises.
+Tutorials and guides include downloadable examples to help you start your projects.